Have a Bachelor’s in Psychology, Counseling, or a Related Field? A Master’s Can Unlock Advanced Credentials in Substance Use Disorder Counseling

 Written by Scott Wilson

 You have a bachelor’s degree.
 Maybe it’s in psychology or even a human services field that intersects with substance use disorder, like social work or counseling.
 Maybe you’re already licensed in one of those fields.
 Or maybe your bachelor’s is in an entirely different field.
-In any case, holding a bachelor’s is a powerful starting point for earning a master’s related to substance use disorder counseling, and the advanced certification it can qualify you to earn.
+In any case, holding a bachelor’s is a powerful starting point that you can build on with a master’s in substance use disorder counseling and the advanced certification it can qualify you to earn.

 women sitting a circle for therapy